JaxPlays-Inc/jaxplays.org/content/reviews/2024-06-18-ShakesBeer-A-Brewery-Tour.md

 - Ray Hollister
 production: 2024 ShakesBeer A Brewery Tour
 theatre: Lumen Repertory Theatre
-cast:
+featuring:
+  - Christopher Watson
+  - Katie Johnston
+  - Jas Abramowitz
+  - Nicole Maahs
+  - Hayley Smith
+  - Brian Niece
 description: "Lumen Repertory Theatre's ShakesBeer: A Brewery Tour delivers a boozy, interactive Shakespeare experience blending theatre, game show antics and craft brews for a night of laughter and fun."
 ---

 *[[production:2024 ShakesBeer: A Brewery Tour|ShakesBeer: A Brewery Tour]]* returns with its unique blend of Shakespeare, interactive storytelling and brewery tour, creating a boisterous, booze-infused celebration of the Bard’s works.
-The talented ensemble of Jas Abramowitz, Josh Andrews, Rina Hajra-Gjoka, Katie Johnston, Amy Love, Nicole Maahs, Hayley Smith, Christopher Watson and Brian Niece, transforms local breweries into impromptu stages, delivering a show that is part theatre, part game show and entirely entertaining.<!--more-->
+The talented ensemble of [[person:Jas Abramowitz]], Josh Andrews, Rina Hajra-Gjoka, [[person:Katie Johnston]], Amy Love, [[person:Nicole Maahs]], [[person:Hayley Smith]], [[person:Christopher Watson]] and [[person:Brian Niece]], transforms local breweries into impromptu stages, delivering a show that is part theatre, part game show and entirely entertaining.<!--more-->

 This innovative production reimagines Shakespearean performance by stripping away the conventional trappings of theatre—no sets, no costumes and barely any props.
 The result is a raw, performance-driven spectacle where the actors’ words and actions are the sole focus.
 Watching the cast fluidly transition between characters and scenes with just a cue is nothing short of remarkable, demonstrating their skill and versatility.